tayganr/purviewlab/modules/module03.md

     B ) Classification
     C ) Size

-2. Using Purview Studio (UI), you can edit an asset and manually update an assets Description?
+2. Usingthe Microsoft Purview Governance Portal (UI), you can edit an asset and manually update an assets Description?

     A ) True
     B ) False

-3. Using Purview Studio (UI), you can edit an asset and manually add and remove Classifications?
+3. Usingthe Microsoft Purview Governance Portal (UI), you can edit an asset and manually add and remove Classifications?

     A ) True
     B ) False

-4. Using Purview Studio (UI), you can edit an asset and manually update an assets Technical Properties (e.g. qualifiedName, partitionCount, totalSizeBytes, etc)?
+4. Usingthe Microsoft Purview Governance Portal (UI), you can edit an asset and manually update an assets Technical Properties (e.g. qualifiedName, partitionCount, totalSizeBytes, etc)?

     A ) True
     B ) False